OSGConnect/connectbook/generate-add-sshkey.md

 https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-windows

-## Step 2: Add SSH key to login nodes
+## Step 2: Add the public SSH key to login node

-You can add your new SSH public key to the login nodes by adding the public key to your Globus profile on the OSG Connect website or by copy-pasting it into `/home/<your_osg_connect_username>/.ssh/authorized_keys`.
-Detailed instructions are below.
+To add your new SSH public key to the login nodes you can use two methods:

-#### OSGConnect Website (Preferred)
+### OSGConnect Website (Preferred)

 To add your public key to the Globus Online interface:

 1. Go to www.osgconnect.net

-2. Go to "Update Profile" under your username
+2. Go to "Update Profile"

 3. Click on "Manage SSH and X.509 keys".